 Target group

-Personnel requiring recertification of their (post 2019) Water & Flood Incident Managers award
+Personnel requiring recertification of their Water & Flood Incident Managers award

 Highlights